lineality/Online_Voting_Using_One_Time_Pads/README.md

 There is no pattern or system behind a one-time-code that can be outsmarted or 'cracked.'
 The only way to 'decode' a one time pad 'encrypted' message is with the pad, because it is a one-by-one, one-for-one, one character at a time, change of what the original text says.

 One-time-pads codes are not as efficient and user friendly as 're-use-able' codes, but they are more secure and more simple.

+...

+Q: Is there a lower-tech version with reasonable security for places with limited resources?